 To get you over this hurdle, here are some tips on how to come up with email marketing topic ideas.

 One of THE best ways to start generating email marketing topic ideas is to not try.

 You need to be in a place where you’re relaxed.
 Now this can be a physical space, a mental space, or both.

 Some people will suggest meditating, listening to ambient music or natural noises such as rain, waves, or the sounds of the forest.

 It’s up to you.
 Go for a walk.
 Your body may enjoy the benefits of winding down and getting some fresh air.
 If you’re relaxed sitting on the couch watching your favourite movie, do that.
 It doesn’t matter.
 Your mind just needs to be taking some time out from the day-to-day troubles and dramas many of us face.

 While you may not come up with ideas while you’re doing this, you may come up with some ideas once you return to your workspace.

 Whichever option you take, always have a notebook and something to write with you.
-Ideas can hit you at any time, even at 2am in the morning.
+Ideas can hit you at any time, even at 2 am.
 It’s handy to have something to quickly jot down ideas rather than having to rely on your smartphone, tablet, or other device.

 Be your reader